 Developing Resilient Leadership

-his collaborative learning program acknowledges that the greatest expertise comes from the participants themselves and from releasing collective genius.
-So the program is process-led rather than outcome or content led and focuses on helping participants find new ways of approaching their futures out of their pooled knowledge and capabilities whilst the program provides a framework to think about.
+This collaborative learning program acknowledged that the greatest expertise comes from participants themselves and from releasing collective genius.
+So the program was process-led rather than outcome or content led and focused on helping participants find new ways of approaching their futures out of their pooled knowledge and capabilities whilst the program provided a framework to think about.

-The aim of the program is to prepare individuals for today’s wicked problems and helps participant’s design and build their own leadership architecture (My Leadership Architecture – MLA).
-By designing and building your own MLA and then continually getting feedback and evolving your MLA, you will learn how to be more personally resilient and prepared for “wicked” problems.
+The aim of the program was to prepare individuals for today’s wicked problems and helped participant’s design and build their own leadership architecture (My Leadership Architecture – MLA).

 Developing Personal Resilience for arts and cultural organisations

 Personal resilience is ‘the ability to bounce back or positively adapt to ongoing stress or adversity’.
 While we might often observe how resilient others are in the face of adversity, the good news is that we can all learn to be more personally resilient.
 Decades of research evidence tells us that personal and emotional resilience is based on attitudes, behaviours and social support that can be developed by anyone.
 Many interventions designed to develop personal resilience have shown improvements in developing resilience resources in leaders and employees so that they can better cope with workplace stressors that lead to increases in goal attainment, productivity, and improved performance.

 This workshop provided an overview of different approaches to developing personal resilience, and through practical and interactive exercises took participants on a journey to develop a personal plan for building resilience that is sustainable and transferable to their own workplace and situations.
 The workshop was be led by Dr Máire Kerrin (Director) & Victoria Roe (Senior Consultant) of the Work Psychology Group.